-STUDENT GRIEVANCE, COMPLAINTS AND APPEALS POLICY
+STUDENT GRIEVANCE, COMPLAINTS, AND APPEALS POLICY

-PURPOSE
+1. PURPOSE

-This document sets out CG Spectrum Institute's (CGSI) policy for responding to student grievances, complaints and appeals in accordance with the Higher Education Support Act 2003 (HESA), Higher Education Provider Guidelines 2021 (HEPG) and the Higher Education Standards Framework (Threshold Standards) 2021 (HES Framework).
+This document sets out CG Spectrum Institute's (CGSI) policy for responding to student grievances, complaints and appeals in accordance with the Higher Education Support Act 2003 (HESA), Higher Education Provider Guidelines 2021 (HEPG) Higher Education Standards Framework 2021 (HES Framework) and the National Code of Practice for Providers of Education and Training to Overseas Students 2018 (National Code).

-SCOPE
+2. SCOPE

-This policy applies to all prospective and current domestic and international higher education students of CG Spectrum Institute (CGSI) who have a grievance, wish to make a complaint, request a review or appeal a decision which falls within the control of CGSI, its staff, education agents or service providers, regardless of location or mode of study.
+This policy applies to all current and prospective domestic and international higher education students of CGSI who have a grievance, wish to make a complaint, request a review, or appeal a decision which falls within the control of CGSI, its staff, education agents or service providers.